 - Fibre optic broadband - Superfast broadband delivered by fibre optic cable carrying data at the speed of light.
-Most fibre broadband, including BT fibre, still needs a telephone line but offers average speeds of 67Mb.
+Most fibre broadband, including BT fibre, still needs a telephone line but offers average speeds ranging from 35-150Mbps, depending on your package.
 Compare fibre deals here.

 Enter your postcode below to find out what's available in your area:

 That’s a hard question to answer, because broadband speeds and your choice of providers depends so much on where you live.

 For instance, a provider might have the fastest speeds or the keenest prices, but that’s no good to you if their service isn’t available at your address.

 However, to give you a broad picture of what the standout providers offer and their key selling points we’ve named our pick of the best here, determined by the main criteria you should use when you’re shopping for broadband.

 Fastest broadband providers